 How to make masala shikanji?

-Masala shikanji is very simple — all you need is a bit of squeezing and mixing.
+Method to make Masala Shikanji is very simple — all you need is a bit of squeezing and mixing.
 This is how you make masala shikanji in 5 simple steps:

 Mix lemon juice with sugar and shikanji masala.